High Fashion (Addison Rae song): Reception

 Jason Lipshutz of Billboard said that the song is "a worthy sequel" to "Diet Pepsi", noting that she "sounds increasingly confident while delivering lines."
 Rolling Stone said the track "continues the TikTok queen-turned-pop star's music takeover", calling it "another cheeky hit."
 Paper named it "song of the week", comparing the song to the work of Mount Kimbie and describing it as "hypnotic and euphoric and hugely weird, three things in short supply of late."
 Sydney Brasil of Exclaim! commented that Rae is "three for three with her latest singles" and that "High Fashion" is "a Confessions of a Shopaholic-coded track that gets the same sultry treatment as the songs you'd hear on an FM radio pre-game mix in 2007."
 Notion similarly expressed "it's three from three for Addison Rae, who's on a generational run of pop singles", continuing that the track is "an electro-pop brooder, not as instantly catchy as 'Diet Pepsi' or 'Aquamarine' but one that builds with tension and eventually explodes into a frenzy of EDM and trap."

 InStyles Courtney Thompson wrote that "Rae's doing God's work" in the "synth-heavy confection that will probably become the soundtrack for all of your debaucherous adventures in the months to come", adding that "2025 will cement her status as a princess of the genre."
 Meaghan Garvey of Pitchfork reviewed the track, blurbing that Rae "makes not trying look easy" with the "squelchy, effervescent third single", noting its "finger-snap percussion, the key change halfway through the hook, [and] the way it resists buoyancy and sinks slowly instead."
 It was then included on that week's Pitchfork Selects Playlist.
 Joel Calfee of Harper's Bazaar compared the song's intro to FKA Twigs and praised Rae's discography as "only [getting] more fascinating with each new single."
 Steffanee Wang of The Fader highlighted "High Fashion" as Rae's best single release, calling it a "breathless pop odyssey" and remarking that "it's still astonishing how genuinely high quality each release has been."
 Writing for Ones to Watch, Giselle Libby echoed earlier reviews that the single "marks a three-peat for the widely doubted, natural born star", is "an epic celebration of Rae's lust for life and freedom of expression", and "there's a real underlying power being harnessed through the music and its complementary visuals."
+It polled at number 189 in the Triple J Hottest 100 of 2025.